prettygood236/prettygood236.github.io/_posts/Data Structures and Algorithms/2022-02-19-dynamic-programming.md

 $$
 dp[i][j] = array[i][j] + max(dp[i-1][j-1], dp[i][j-1], dp[i+1][j-1])
-$$ <br>
+$$ <br/>
 #current amount of gold #top-left position #left position #bottom-left position

-In this case, whenever you access the table, you need to check whether it is outside the range of the list.<br>
+In this case, whenever you access the table, you need to check whether it is outside the range of the list.<br/>
-For convenience, there is no need to use a variable array containing initial data.<br>
+For convenience, there is no need to use a variable array containing initial data.<br/>
-You can apply dynamic programming by putting the initial data in the DP table.<br>
+You can apply dynamic programming by putting the initial data in the DP table.<br/>
 Check out the process of solving the gold mining problem with dynamic programming.

 Initialize the DP table → Put the initial value in the first column → Check the DP table one by one and update the DP table